 Parents sometimes worry about throwing parties for their children with winter birthdays.
 Depending on where they live, they may not be able to just send the kids outside to run around on the lawn.
-Other times, however, it's hard to imagine a better way to celebrate a child's birthday than inside a house full of love and warmth on an otherwise chilly winter day.
+Other times, it's hard to imagine a better way to celebrate a child's birthday than inside a house full of love and warmth on an otherwise chilly winter day.
 Celebrate their birthdays and the season with these ideas for a winter party theme.

 When creating the invitations, think of familiar winter images, such as snowflakes, ice skates, penguins, snowmen, snowballs, and snow-covered trees.
 The invitations could take the shape of one of those images or you could print the party information on a simple rectangular piece of light-blue cardstock and use a rubber stamp of one of those images (in white or silver ink) to decorate the card.
 Postcard photos of winter scenes (perhaps with your birthday child posing against a winter backdrop) are another option for simple, winter party invitations.

 Setting the Scene